rustymagnet3000/bits_bytes_playground/rust/vscode_set_up_and_rust_set_up.md

 - variables are immutable by default.
 - like variables, references are immutable by default.
 - Better to split up lines: `io::stdin().read_line(&mut guess).expect("Failed to read line");`
-- expect will cause the program to crash
+- `expect` will cause the program to crash
+- declare constants using the `const` keyword instead of the `let` keyword
+- you aren’t allowed to use `mut` with `constants`

 #### Debugging